 Replacement costs for new prosthetic devices are payable only for covered dependent children due to normal body growth when medically necessary.

-All prosthetic devices costing over \$100 must be pre-authorized.
+All prosthetic devices, including repairs and replacements, must be pre-authorized.
 Failure to pre-authorize prosthetic devices will result in a 20% reduction in benefits.
-See Page 13 for details.

 Restorative Services